 Since repeated absences means missing class, and missing class affects academic achievement, excessive absences may result in lower class grades.
-In addition, a student may be retained if he or she is absent for more than 12 days, which is equal to 6% of the school year, including both excused and unexcused absences.
-Again, CIP urges you to be in close communication with the school regarding any barriers you may have for in-person or online learning.
+In addition, a student may be retained if he or she is absent for more than 7% of the school year, including both excused and unexcused absences.
+Again, CIP urges you to be in close communication with the school regarding any barriers you may have for in-person.